 Can I apply for a library card online?
-Yes, all those who reside within (or who work in or attend as a student) the Parchment School District may apply for a library card online here.
+Yes, all those who reside within (or who work in or attend as a student) the Parchment School District, may apply for a library card online here.
 If you reside outside of the Parchment School District, you may apply for a Reciprocal Borrower card in person at the library (bring your photo ID and home library card).

 Will cancelled events be rescheduled?
-See our Library Events page for updates on all events, as well as helpful links to free Internet service and resources to use until the library reopens.
+See our Library Events page for updates on all events, as well as helpful links to free Internet service and resources.

-How can I keep updated about the reopening of the library?
+How can I keep updated about the status of the library?
 All service updates will be posted on the homepage of our website and on Facebook.